-The immune system is composed of two parts: the innate immune system and the acquired immune system.
+The immune system is composed of two parts: innate and acquired.
 The two parts function together to protect the body from environmental insult and disease in a complex and dynamic process.
 While the components of the immune system are common among individuals, the immune system is personalized to our own unique experiences or exposure to our environment.

 Innate Immune System: Ready to Go as a First Responder in Immune Protection